 Born in 1995 and raised in the San Francisco Bay Area, Naroditsky showed prodigious talent from an early age, including winning youth championships and authoring books on chess strategy.
 His educational and streaming presence made him widely respected among both professional and amateur players.

 Systemic sarcoidosis, an inflammatory disease that can affect multiple organs including the heart, was identified as an underlying condition associated with the fatal cardiac arrhythmia.
-Cardiac sarcoidosis can disrupt normal electrical conduction in the heart, potentially leading to sudden cardiac events.
+Medical literature indicates that cardiac sarcoidosis can disrupt normal electrical conduction in the heart and is a recognized cause of sudden cardiac death, even in younger individuals.

 Toxicology analysis detected compounds related to methamphetamine, amphetamine, mitragynine, and 7-hydroxymitragynine, the latter two associated with kratom, a plant-derived substance sometimes used for stimulant or sedative effects.
 The report noted that the presence of these substances could increase the risk of cardiac strain, although their concentrations were not considered independently lethal.